yoyoyoju/TIL/java/java_intro.md

 #### how to
 * class (Dog) : the class I want to write
 * testdrive (DogTestDrive) : has main method, to test my class

+### Variables
+* primitive and reference
+    * primitive
+        * holds fundamental values
+        * including integers, booleans, floating point numbers
+    * object reference
+        * holds references to objects
+* where to use variables:
+    * as object state, as local variables, as arguments, as return types